 The gluten intolerance test kit consists of

-- a return bag, which you can use to send your blood sample free of charge by post to our laboratory
+- Pre-addressed and pre-paid return mailing envelope, which you can use to send your blood sample back to our laboratory free of charge using Royal Mail